jmetrikat/advent-of-code/README.md

-# Advent of Code 🎄
+# 🎄 Advent of Code
-My Advent of Code 2022 solutions
+My Advent of Code 2022 solutions, written in Python and C.